Intelligence Inertia: Physical Isomorphism and Applications: Experiment Discussion

-While the findings demonstrate a robust unified theory, certain constraints frame the scope of this work and outline future developmental pathways: \begin{itemize} \item \textbf{Scale of Validation}: Due to the combinatorial complexity of scanning the architectural landscape, our empirical validations were constrained to ResNet substrates with a parameter count of 5M.
-As network depth and parameter count scale toward the frontier, structural coupling becomes highly stochastic.
-Future work must focus on efficient sampling techniques to partition large-scale models into modular subsystems, enabling inertial regulation across high-parameter architectures \cite{kaplan2020scaling}. \item \textbf{Computational Overhead of Auditing}: Currently, the Tier-3 full-spectrum auditing protocol utilized in our experiments—executed on a single NVIDIA RTX 4070 GPU—exhibits non-negligible computational overhead.
+\item \textbf{Computational Overhead of Auditing}: Currently, the Tier-3 full-spectrum auditing protocol utilized in our experiments—executed on a single NVIDIA RTX 4070 GPU—exhibits non-negligible computational overhead.
 Future research will be dedicated to algorithm optimization and the development of hardware-matched libraries that compile inertial measurements into low-level operational kernels to minimize latency. \item \textbf{Towards Self-Referential Intelligence}: Ultimately, the Intelligence Inertia Theory posits that a true intelligent agent should not rely on external scheduling or human-tuned decay policies.
 Inertia-aware regulation must be deeply woven into the agent's own architecture rather than implemented as separate functions.
 The future of this research lies in the development of self-referential cognitive units that inherently sense and respect their own \textbf{Inertial Topology}.
 While realizing an agent that autonomously nurtures its own logic remains a profound challenge, the foundations laid herein provide the necessary map for this journey. \end{itemize}